networknext/next/docs/datacenter_and_relay_naming_conventions.md

 A full production system has thousands of datacenters and hundreds of relays.

-Let's keep them all organized with a clear naming convention for datacenters and relays :)
+Let's keep them all organized with a clear naming convention :)

 ## 1. Datacenter naming convention